mehdihosseinimoghadam/MehdiHosseiniMoghadam.github.io/_posts/2022-04-27-Punctuation-and-Capitalization .md

 Almost all automatic speech recognition(ASR) systems convert speech into text that has no capitalization or puntuation, which can result in miss understanding the generated tex.
 In this blog I expplain and implement capitalization or puntuation model with [Roberta](https://huggingface.co/PlanTL-GOB-ES/roberta-base-ca) language model for Catalan language.
 This tutorial is mainly based on Nvidia Nemo tutorial on capitalization or puntuation model [here](https://docs.nvidia.com/deeplearning/nemo/user-guide/docs/en/main/nlp/punctuation_and_capitalization.html#training-punctuation-and-capitalization-model).

 ## Language Model Based Capitalization and Puntuation model
+- This model predicts if a sentence needs commas, periods, question marks, ...
+- Also model predicts if a given word should be Capitelized.

+As in [here](https://docs.nvidia.com/deeplearning/nemo/user-guide/docs/en/main/nlp/punctuation_and_capitalization.html#training-punctuation-and-capitalization-model) this model (this method) is a jointly training two token-level classifier on top of a pretrained language model.

+## Data Format